Dost Muhammad Rahimoon

 Dost Muhammad Rahimoon (born 1 February 1976) is son of Jumoon Khan Rahimoon and Nephew of ex-minister Inaulyatullah Rahimoon.
-He is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.
+He is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from 2013 to 2018 and 2024 till date.
+Currently he is serving as Advisor to Chief Minister Sindh for Environment, Climate Change & Coastal Development Department.

 Early life and education

 He was born on 1 February 1976 in Chachro.

 He is from a village near Umerkot (70 km away) Namely "Mehran Vero".

 He has graduated from Degree College in Umerkot.

 Political career

-He ran for the seat of the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-63 (Tharparkar-IV) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-63 (Tharparkar-IV) in the 2008 Pakistani general election but was unsuccessful.
 He received 19,771 votes and lost the seat to Abdul Razzaque Rahimoon.

-He was elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-63 (Tharparkar-IV) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-63 (Tharparkar-IV) in the 2013 Pakistani general election.
 He received 29,072 votes and defeated Ghulam Hyder Samejo.